Moritz Abraham

 Paris

-The family moved many times after their arrival in Paris, athough they always remained in the 16th arrondissement.
-Their first address was rue des Marronniers.
-In 1930 they lived 117 boulevard Exelmans, then moved 67 rue Erlanger.
-This was apparently a sublet, as a card from Gisy that year was addressed to "Abraham, Chez Santon".
+The family moved several times after arriving in Paris, athough they always remained within the 16th arrondissement.
+Their first address was 12 bis, rue des Marronniers.
+In 1930, they lived at 117 boulevard Exelmans, then moved to 67 rue Erlanger.
+This last residence was apparently a sublet, as a card from Gisy that year was addressed to "Abraham, chez Santon".
+(The timeline for these different addresses is confusing.
+For example, the family's residence was listed as 12 bis, rue des Marronniers in the 1936 census.)

 The family's lifestyle was clearly a far cry from what they had enjoyed in Düsseldorf.
-The appartments were probably not large, as Gisy and Uriel first attended Lycée Lakanal, a boarding school on the outskirts of Paris.
-(There may have been other reasons why they were sent to a boarding school, which had a large contingent of foreign students.)
+The apartments were likely small, as Gisy and Uriel initially attended Lycée Lakanal, a boarding school on the outskirts of Paris.
+(There may have been other reasons for their enrollment there; the school had a significant number of foreign students.)

-By 1933, the family moved again, this time to 122 boulevard Murat, again in the 16th arrondissement.
+By 1933, the family had moved again, this time to 122 boulevard Murat, still within the 16th arrondissement.

 Moritz, Paris, 30s